PatrickMiller164/PlaylistsByPatrick-SpotifyApp/README.md

     ![Alt text](images/1_landing_page.png)

-2. Upon pressing _Login via Spotify_, they are redirected to the Spotify login page where they enter their credentials and give authorise several position scopes.
+2. Upon pressing _Login via Spotify_, they are redirected to the Spotify login page where they enter their credentials and authorise the app to access to their library.
 They are then redirected to the home page where they can read about what this app does and how it works.
     ![Alt text](images/2_home_page.png)